Rahwik/V_O_A/README.md

 3. Jarvis will perform the requested actions based on the commands.
 4. Terminate the program by pressing Ctrl+C.

+## Demo

+Here is a demo presentation of the Voice Operated Assistant and how to make the pre required libraries installation : https://youtu.be/Mc1FstS_U74?si=Fc2ZSau6cYkmFBYL .

 ## Conclusion

 Voice Operatd Assistant provides a convenient and interactive way to perform various tasks using voice commands.
 With its versatile functionality and easy-to-use interface, it enhances user experience and productivity.